-Under section 19(4) of the Public Finance and Accountability (Scotland) Act 2000, the Scottish Ministers have directed Revenue Scotland to prepare, for each financial year, a statement of accounts in the form and the basis set out in the Accounts Direction.
-The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of Revenue Scotland and of its revenue and expenditure, statement of financial position and cash flows for the financial year.
+Under section 19(4) of the Public Finance and Accountability (Scotland) Act 2000, Scottish Ministers have directed Revenue Scotland to prepare for each financial year a statement of accounts in the form and on the basis set out in the Accounts Direction.
+The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of Revenue Scotland and of its income and expenditure, Statement of Financial Position and cash flows for the financial year.

-In preparing the accounts the Accountable Officer is required to comply with the requirements of the Government Financial Reporting Manual (FReM) and has:
+In preparing the accounts, the Accountable Officer is required to comply with the requirements of the Government Financial Reporting Manual (FReM) and in particular to:

-- observed the Accounts Direction issued by Scottish Ministers, including the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis;
+- observe the Accounts Direction issued by Scottish Ministers, including the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis

-- prepared the accounts on a going concern basis.
+- prepare the financial statements on a going concern basis

-The responsibilities of an Accountable Officer, including responsibility for the propriety and regularity of the public finances for which she is answerable, for keeping proper records and for safeguarding Revenue Scotland's assets, are set out in the Scottish Public Financial Manual.
+The responsibilities of an Accountable Officer, including responsibility for the propriety and regularity of the public finances for which they are answerable, for keeping proper records and for safeguarding the Revenue Scotland’s assets, are set out in the Scottish Public Finance Manual.

 The Accountable Officer may consult with the SG Chief Financial Officer (CFO) on any aspects of the duties applying to Accountable Officers in the Scottish Administration.
-The Accountable Officer must consult the CFO on any action which she considers is inconsistent with her duties on financial, regulatory or propriety grounds, and specifically where she seeks written authority from the Scottish Ministers or a direction from the Board of Revenue Scotland.
-In practice, she will delegate authority widely to other employees of Revenue Scotland but cannot, on that account, disclaim responsibility.
+The Accountable Officer must consult the CFO on any action which they consider is inconsistent with their duties on financial, regulatory or propriety grounds, and specifically where they seek written authority from the Scottish Ministers or a direction from the Board of Revenue Scotland.
+In practice, the Chief Executive will delegate authority widely to other employees of Revenue Scotland but cannot, on that account, disclaim responsibility.
 The Chief Executive is responsible for informing the Principal Accountable Officer about any complaints about Revenue Scotland accepted by the Scottish Public Services Ombudsman (SPSO) for investigation and about the response to any subsequent recommendations from the SPSO.

-I have taken all the steps that I ought to have taken to make myself aware of any relevant audit information, and to establish that Revenue Scotland's auditors are aware of that information.
+As the Accountable Officer, I have taken all the steps that I ought to have taken to make myself aware of any relevant audit information and to establish that Revenue Scotland’s auditors are aware of that information.
 So far as I am aware, there is no relevant audit information of which the auditors are unaware.

 In the paragraphs below, I report on the governance arrangements in place within Revenue Scotland.

-The Board of Revenue Scotland is responsible for the leadership and direction of the organisation and for ensuring that it carries out its statutory functions effectively and efficiently.
-It may delegate any of its functions to an individual Board member, a committee of the Board, the Chief Executive, or any other staff member, but retains responsibility for carrying out any function it delegates.
+The Board of Revenue Scotland is collectively responsible for the leadership and direction of the organisation and for ensuring that it carries out its statutory functions effectively and efficiently.
+It may delegate any of its functions to an individual Board member, a committee of the Board, the Chief Executive, or any other staff member, but it will retain its responsibility for carrying out its function.

-I am supported in this role by the other members of the Senior Leadership Team (SLT), who oversee the day-to-day business of Revenue Scotland, with each member taking responsibility for a specific area.
-The SLT is made up of the Chief Executive, the Head of Tax, the Head of Corporate Functions and the Head of Legal.
+I am supported by the Senior Leadership Team (SLT), who oversee the day-to-day business of Revenue Scotland, with each member taking responsibility for a specific area.
+The SLT is made up of the Chief Executive, the Head of Tax, the Head of Corporate Functions and the Head of Legal Services.

-- regular reports, including reports relating to risk management, performance, tax compliance, business continuity, staffing and health and safety, and changes in the devolved taxes;
+- X regular reports, including reports relating to risk management, performance, tax compliance, business continuity, staff, health and safety, and changes in the devolved taxes

-- reports from the Audit and Risk and Staffing and Equality Committees; and
+- reports from the Audit and Risk and Staffing and Equalities Committees

 - strategic engagement with key partners and customers.

-I can report that in the course of the year, the Board met on ten occasions (2018-19: nine).
-During this time, the Board scrutinised a number of specific matters, including:
+I can report that during 2022-23 the Board met on seven occasions including a strategy meeting (2021-22: eight).
+During this time the Board scrutinised and considered a number of specific matters including: